His heart in Florida, Rizzo rejoins Cubs after mournful trip

 Manager Joe Maddon supported Rizzo's trip and pledged any help the Cubs might be able to provide.

+Chicago owner Tom Ricketts said "Anthony's character has always been one of the most amazing things I've seen in baseball ... obviously last week takes it to the next level."

 Outfielder Albert Almora is also from South Florida.
-He knew what he would do when he sees Rizzo.
+He knew what he would do when he saw Rizzo.

 Rizzo is deeply appreciative of the outpouring of support he's received from so many in baseball.
 He will continue to offer the same for everyone back home.